 coastal New England.
 A charming, historic sea captain's town boasting

 spectacular Federal mansions, a nice harbor where boating is popular,

-brick sidewalks, hanging flower baskets in the summer, restaurants with
+brick sidewalks, hanging flower baskets in the summer, historic inns, bed and breakfasts and hotels, restaurants with

-delicious, often locally caught local seafood (The Grog at 13 Middle
+delicious, often locally caught local seafood.
+Some we dining out highly recommend: The Grog at 13 Middle

 St., Michael's Waterfront with

 nice water views at One Tournament Wharf, and Starboard Galley at 55